Non-University of Sydney ethics approval

 Work conducted at other institutions

 This information is applicable to University of Sydney students (PhD, Honours, Masters) and staff who undertake research-involving animals at other institutions.

 The following procedures apply:

-- Provide a signed copy of the application exactly as it was submitted to the Institutional Animal Ethics Committee.
+- A signed copy of the application exactly as it was submitted to the Institutional Animal Ethics Committee

-- Provide copies of all correspondence between the researcher and the Institutional Animal Ethics Committee.
+- All correspondence between the researcher and the Institutional Animal Ethics Committee

 - Upload the attachments in the Documents tab